-Is it possible to use Microgynon as an emergency contraceptive?
+Would it be possible to use Microgynon as an emergency contraceptive?

-Is it safe to use Mircogynon after having a miscarriage or having a termination?
+Is it safe to use Microgynon after having a miscarriage or having a termination?

 However, it would be beneficial if you addressed this with your doctor in advance, but it is possible to begin taking the combination pill immediately after a miscarriage or termination.

-Is it OK for me to use Microgynon while I am breastfeeding?
+Would it be OK for me to use Microgynon while I am breastfeeding?

-Is it OK for me to drink while taking Microgynon?
+Would it be OK for me to drink while taking Microgynon?